-As I guide filers from start-to-finish, my fee for a chapter 7 bankruptcy is a flat $1,500 regardless of whether it is a single or joint filing (while rare, contested matters are billed on an hourly basis).
-This amount can paid in installments.
+The cost to file chapter 7 bankruptcy can vary from attorney-to-attorney.
+When searching for an attorney, always ask what services their attorney fees cover.
+As I guide filers completely through the case from start-to-finish, my fee for a chapter 7 bankruptcy is a flat $1,600 regardless of whether it is a single or joint filing.
+This amount can paid in installments prior to filing.
 To keep things simple, this amount includes the court’s filing fee of $335 and the cost of obtaining your credit reports electronically (which saves you time and a ream of paper).
-One thing to keep in mind – fees can vary from attorney-to-attorney.
-When searching for an attorney, always ask what services the fee covers.

 Frequently asked questions about chapter 13 bankruptcy